Kevin7744/Her/file.md

 1. User describes a future event and time in a conversation.
 2. Her assistant get the transcripts and extracts the event details and time.
 3. The assistant uses the `current_date_time()` function to get the current time.
-4. If the current time matches the event time, the assistant uses the `make_outbound_call()` function to make the outbound call.
+4. If the current time matches the event time, the assistant uses the `make_outbound_call()` function to make the outbound call using the.